It is surreal to me that I am here sharing my story. It has been a 4 years I still can’t believe this is my story.

 A few months later we were expecting again for the third time.
 I was nervous at our first appointment but we saw what we hadn’t seen before a beating heart!
-I was nervous the whole pregnancy but on October 16th 2012 we got the best anniversary present ever, Eloise Beatrice Bromley.
+I was anxious the entire pregnancy but on October 16th 2012 we got the best anniversary present ever Eloise Beatrice Bromley.
 Eloise is a fun spicy little girl.
 Just a little before she turned 1 we found out she was going to be a big sister.
 I was over the moon when I found out we were having another little girl.
 I always wanted a sister and to be able to give that to Eloise was a dream come true.
 Hadley Sue was born August 4th, 2014.
 Hadley was a sweet and kind little girl.
 She loved to cuddle and there was nothing better than when she would stare deep in your eyes, raise her tiny, little hand, and touch your face.
 Haddie was not always great in groups, but loved her one-on-one time with anyone who held her.
-Hadley also gave the biggest, toothiest, grin.
+Hadley also gave the biggest, toothiest, grins.
 For those who knew her really well, Hadley even loved to growl.
 She liked to bite the people she loved most.

 I was living my dream life.
 We loved being together as a family which usually meant a picnic in the living room and playing on the floor with our big hairy dogs.
-Looking back at all the sorrow we experienced with our miscarriages I thought that the biggest tragedy of our lives was behind us.
+Looking back at all the sorrow we experienced with our miscarriages, I thought that the biggest tragedy of our lives was behind us.

-He said, “No it’s an emergency.”
+He says, “No it’s an emergency.”

 Now my heart is in my stomach and I start scrambling in my head, what could it be?